prashanth-nani/armonia/README.md

 **A Cross platform music player.**
 Built upon github's electron.

-_Note:  This product is currently under development_
+_Note:  This product is currently under development.
+Visit [wiki](https://github.com/prashanth-nani/armonia/wiki) for the current status of the project._

-===

-### Implemented

-- Songs Section
-- Play Button
-- Album Art
-- Progress bar

-===

-### To be implemented

-- Playlists
-- Other controls (Previous, next, repeat, shuffle)
-- Settings
-- Sort by
-- ~~Auto detect new music files on app restart~~
-- Search
-- Remaining sections on the sidebar
-- Control with Music keys
-- Themes
-- Music tag editing
-- Equalizer

 ===

 ### Installation